Philadelphia: Dialect

 The traditional Philadelphia accent is considered by some linguists to be the most distinctive accent in North America.
-The Philadelphia dialect, which is spread throughout the Delaware Valley and South Jersey, is part of a larger Mid-Atlantic American English family, a designation that also includes the Baltimore accent.
+The Philadelphia dialect, which is spread throughout the Philadelphia metropolitan area and South Jersey, is part of a larger Mid-Atlantic American English family, a designation that also includes the Baltimore accent.
 Additionally, it shares many similarities with the New York accent.
 Owing to over a century of linguistic data collected by researchers at the University of Pennsylvania under sociolinguist William Labov, the Philadelphia dialect has been one of the best-studied forms of American English.
 (Note: E.g., in the opening chapter of The Handbook of Language Variation and Change (ed.
 Chambers et al., Blackwell, 2002), J. K. Chambers writes that "variationist sociolinguistics had its effective beginnings only in 1963, the year in which William Labov presented the first sociolinguistic research report"; the dedication page of the Handbook says that Labov's "ideas imbue every page".)
 The accent is especially found within the Irish American and Italian American working-class neighborhoods.
 Philadelphia also has its own unique collection of neologisms and slang terms.